yoosername/dockui/src/web/README.md

     * [CacheService] Cache (respond) - Ability to cache a resource for speedy subsequent retrieval ( policy set by modules )
     * [RequestHandlerService] - Actual request processors like webpage, rest, resource etc
   * On Response Object
-    * Decorator (detection) - find out if page needs to be wrapped & add decorator to the res object
+    * [DecoratorService] (detection) - find out if page needs to be wrapped & add decorator to the res object
-    * Resource (stripper) - remove inline css and js from decorator and page & add to res
+    * [ResourceService] (stripper) - remove inline css and js from decorator and page & add to res
-    * Fragment Injector - fetch and inject fragment pages to required injection points
+    * [FragmentService] - fetch and inject fragment pages to required injection points
-    * Decorator (Recombine) - merge decorator and page into single page
+    * [DecoratorService] (Recombine) - merge decorator and page into single page
-    * Resource (Injector) - Readd inline resouces, plus any resources added by modules
+    * [ResourceService] (Injector) - Readd inline resouces, plus any resources added by modules
-    * Cache (remember) - update CacheService if this module asked to be cached.
+    * [CacheService] - update CacheService if this module asked to be cached.

 ## Request / Response Flow and extension points
 ### Request